 Spoilers ahead!
 Description of physical violence and death.

-In this post, I won’t give an overview about the games, their gameplay and their story, but focus on aspects I find worth adding to the discussion.
-If you’re not familiar with the games, I recommend reading the synopsis: Tomb Raider on Wikipedia, Deus Ex on Wikipedia.
+In this post, I will not give an overview about the games, their gameplay and their story, but focus on aspects I find worth adding to the discussion.
+If you are not familiar with the games, I recommend reading the synopsis: Tomb Raider on Wikipedia, Deus Ex on Wikipedia.

 Deus Ex: Human Revolution

 Deus Ex has a dense, multi-layer story.
 The background is a near-future society on the verge of dystopia, struck by corruption, police violence, militarization and armed conflicts.
 In this world, powerful multi-national tech companies develop medical implants to “augment” humans.
 The game explores the social implications of technology in a political and economic system that closely resembles the one we have today.
 There are clear analogies which makes the game a social commentary.